-- Storage arrays can be attached to HTTP POST adapters only after the storage arrays have been added to Spectrum Control, as explained in "CLI - Adding or removing storage arrays" on page 78. - If the IBM Storage PAK file was not deployed on the vCOps server, IBM Storage monitoring information is not displayed with dedicated dashboards, graphic icons, and user-friendly attribute names in vCOps.
-For information about how to deploy the IBM Storage PAK file, see "GUI Downloading the vCOps management package" on page 67. - If you want to detach storage arrays: - A detached storage array can no longer be monitored through vCenter Operations Manager. - After the detachment, you can reattach the storage array to fully restore its monitoring through vCenter Operations Manager.
+- Storage systems can be attached to HTTP POST adapters only after the storage systems have been added to Spectrum Control Base, as explained in "CLI - Adding or removing storage systems" on page 80. - If the IBM Storage PAK file was not deployed on the vCOps server, IBM Storage monitoring information is not displayed with dedicated dashboards, graphic icons, and user-friendly attribute names in vCOps.
+For information about how to deploy the IBM Storage PAK file, see "GUI Downloading the vCOps management package" on page 69. - If you want to detach storage systems: - A detached storage system can no longer be monitored through vCenter Operations Manager. - After the detachment, you can reattach the storage system to fully restore its monitoring through vCenter Operations Manager.

-- All CLI command arguments are case-sensitive. - Apart from the ability to add more than one vCOps server and additional HTTP POST adapters from the CLI, the same operations are available from the GUI as well, as explained in "GUI - Managing integration with vCenter Operations Manager" on page 65.
+- · All CLI command arguments are case-sensitive. - Apart from the ability to add more than one vCOps server and additional HTTP POST adapters from the CLI, the same operations are available from the GUI as well, as explained in "GUI - Managing integration with vCenter Operations Manager" on page 67.